 9. You’re Close to Retiring and Still Have a Mortgage

 If you plan on retiring in the near future and you still have several years left on your current mortgage.
-You may want a mortgage refinance to take advantage of a lower rate and reduce your monthly payment.
+You may want to refinance your home loan to take advantage of a lower rate and reduce your monthly payment.

-As your income decreases in retirement your your mortgage payment stays the same.
+As your income decreases in retirement, your mortgage payment stays the same.
 This concrete a financial strain for many retired homeowners.
 Refinancing into a lower rate helps free up your cash flow so you can live more comfortably.

-If you’re at least 62 years old and you you have home equity you can get a reverse mortgage.
-A reverse mortgage eliminates your mortgage payments, instead a lender you send you monthly payments.
+If you’re at least 62 years old and you have home equity, you can get a reverse mortgage.
+A reverse mortgage eliminates your mortgage payments; instead, a lender pays the borrower monthly payments.

 10. You’re Eligible for a Streamline Refinance

 It allows FHA and VA borrowers to refinance their mortgage into a lower interest rate and payment without all the documentation.
-Income does not even need to be verified and in some cases they may not even check credit.
+Income does not even need to be verified, and in some cases, they may not check your credit.

 Compare Multiple Mortgage Lenders

-In order to make sure you’re receiving the best deal you should get a loan estimate from at least 3-4 lenders.
-The refinance rate, loan terms, closing costs and fees will vary lender to lender.
+To make sure you’re receiving the best deal, you should get a loan estimate from at least 3-4 lenders.
+The refinance rate, loan terms, closing costs, and fees will vary lender to lender.

-Getting an estimate from more than one lender is a good way to negotiate for lower closing costs and a better mortgage rate.
+Getting an estimate from more than one lender is an excellent way to negotiate for lower closing costs and a better mortgage rate.